 The Nike Air Presto Fly is a remake of the OG Air Presto which was released during the Sydney Olympics in 2000.
-The OG was marketed as the “t-shirt for your feet”, delivering maximum comfort and sock-like fit.
+The OG was marketed as the “t-shirt for your feet,” delivering maximum comfort and a sock-like fit.
 As the pet project of the vaunted trio of Hiroshi Fujiwara, Tinker Hatfield, and Mark Parker, the shoe looked at advanced technology to blend superior performance and exceptional comfort.

 More than just its loud and proud introduction during the Sydney Olympics, Nike also took a more irreverent, albeit more appealing approach in the unveiling of this shoe.
 The Swoosh took an unprecedented approach by using names on the original colorways with matching musical anchor to pump up the sneaker world’s interest in the Air Presto.

 When the Nike Air Presto was made first available to the public, there were 13 colorways, 12 of which were aptly named.
 The following names were given to the dirty dozen: Shady Milkman, Rabid Panda, Orange Monk, Jack Mackerel, Migraine Fly, Brutal Honey, Rogue Kielbasas, Trouble at Home, Abdominal Snowman, Catfight Shiner, Presto Bill, and Unholy Cumulus.
 To this day, it remains a mystery why the 13th colorway was left without any name.